 The Panasonic GH4 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 Concerning the storage of imaging data, both the G3 and the GH4 write their files to SDXC cards.
 The GH4 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the G3 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DMC-G3 and Panasonic Lumix DMC-GH4 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the GH4 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the G3 does not offer wifi capability.
+In contrast, the G3 does not provide wifi capability.